 Scott Credit Union has supported many regional and local projects in and around the 13 communities in which it has branches, Deatherage noted.

-“We have pledged $50,000 to the American Cancer Society over three years,” she added.
-“We also contributed $25,000 to support technology in the classrooms in the Edwardsville School District and continued our pledge of $20,000 per year over five years for the new St. Joseph’s Hospital in Highland and the same to the expanded Kaskaskia College Trenton Education Center.”
+“We donated $10,000 as a regional sponsor of the American Cancer Society Relay for Life events again this year,” she added.
+“We also contributed $5,000 to the GlenEd Food Pantry, $5,000 as a sponsor of the air show at Scott Air Force Base, continued our pledge of $10,000 to the Highland Area Community Foundation to support local civic efforts, and pledged $20,000 per year over five years for the new St. Joseph’s Hospital in Highland and the same to the expanded Kaskaskia College Trenton Education Center.”

-Scott Credit Union contributed $13,000 to YMCA of Southwest Illinois, $7,500 to March of Dimes and $5,000 to the MS Society as a presenting walk sponsor.
+Scott Credit Union contributed $3,500 for a Panther Path Match Up Grant at Millstadt Primary School, $8,000 to YMCA of Southwest Illinois, $7,500 to March of Dimes and $6,000 to the MS Society as a presenting walk sponsor.

-Scott Credit Union also provided $10,000 for St. Elizabeth’s Hospital in Belleville for its annual fund-raising campaigns and donated more than $22,000 to the United Way from the 7th annual Scott Credit Union golf tournament fund raiser, Deatherage said.
+Scott Credit Union also provided $5,000 in matching funds for St. Elizabeth’s Hospital in Belleville for its annual fund-raising campaign and donated more than $18,000 to the United Way from the 6th annual Scott Credit Union golf tournament fund raiser, Deatherage said.

-“We also donated $6,000 over three years to the Collinsville Area Recreation District and $1,000 to several other community groups, including the Mascoutah Little Indian Touchdown Club, and Tour de Belleville,” she added.
-“We also supported the Our Lady of the Snows Shrine with a $5,000 sponsorship and supported the Midwest Salute to the Arts with a $2,500 sponsorship.”
+“We also donated $1,000 to several other community groups, including events with the Collinsville Area Recreation District, the Mascoutah Little Indian Touchdown Club, and Tour de Belleville,” she added.

 Scott Credit Union is a not-for-profit financial cooperative that is member owned.
-The credit union recently gave over $1.3 million back to members through a bonus dividend and loan interest rebate.
+The credit union is member owned and recently gave about $1.2 million back to members through a bonus dividend and loan interest rebate.

 Scott Credit Union is open to anyone who lives or works in a 17 county area, including Madison, St. Clair, Monroe, Randolph, Perry, Franklin, Jefferson, Washington, Clinton, Marion, Bond, Macoupin, Montgomery, Fayette, Effingham, Williamson, and Jackson counties.
 Anyone who lives or works in St. Louis County, Missouri also can open accounts at SCU.
 Additionally, anyone active or retired military also can have accounts with Scott Credit Union.

-Scott Credit Union currently has 15 area locations: Scott Air Force Base, East Belleville, Fairview Heights, Collinsville, O’Fallon, Edwardsville, Waterloo, Highland, Caseyville, West Belleville, Millstadt, Mascoutah, Troy, Wood River and its Home Office in Edwardsville.
+Scott Credit Union currently has 15 area locations: Scott Air Force Base, East Belleville, Fairview Heights, Collinsville, O’Fallon, Edwardsville, Waterloo, Highland, Caseyville, West Belleville, Millstadt, Mascoutah, Troy, East Alton and its Home Office in Edwardsville.